trifork/dpk-docs/README.md

 Navigate to the `Releases` section in the Code tab of your Github repo (in the right hand side of the page) and press the `Draft a new release` button.
 Create a new tag, for example v0.0.7 and add a title for your release, for example `Release v0.0.7`.

 Check the check-box `This is a pre-release`, if this is a pre-release version, and then press the `Publish release` button.
-A release should be marked as pre-release if it's not production ready (or not expected to be deployed to production).
+A release should be marked as pre-release if it's not production ready (or not intended to be deployed directly to production).